HasanaghaAzad/influencer-management-app/README.md

 }
 ```

-Set Cookies in Postman
-If Postman does not automatically set cookies:
+Set Cookies in Postman if Postman does not automatically set cookies:

 Copy the token from the login response.
 Manually add a cookie in Postman with the following format: